larafade/Pore-estimation/README.md

 ### Explanation of the files
-1. Cropping.ipynb:
-   This code is used to crop an image of any size into 512 x 512 pixels.
+1. Cropping.ipynb:   This code is used to crop an image of any size into 512 x 512 pixels.
 This is done to ensure that all the input images of the model all have the size (consequently tensor size).

-2. Code.ipynb
-   This code is used to define the training and testin dataset.
-Additionally it is used to define the U-Net architecture.
+2. Code.ipynb:   This code is used to define the training and testing dataset in addition to the U-Net architecture.
+Finally the machine learning is implemented, and evaluated.
-3.

 ## Citation